-- 157. This guidance applies to providers in Northern Ireland, Scotland and Wales.
-Providers in England should refer to the Good Practice Guide for providers in England3. - 158.
+- 162. To reduce burden on providers, for 2021 the OfS no longer requires providers in England to promote the National Student Survey.
+You can still choose to promote the NSS if your provider wishes to do so.
+The Good Practice Guide outlines guidance for Promoting the NSS and parameters around creating your own marketing materials. - 163.
+Ipsos MORI will promote the survey to students through a communication schedule and the production of marketing materials, as detailed in this Good Practice Guide. - 164.
+This guidance applies to providers in England only.
+Providers in Northern Ireland, Scotland and Wales are still required to promote the survey to their students and should refer to the separate Good Practice Guide for these nations. - 165.
 Providers will be sent hard copy marketing materials by Ipsos MORI, if they have requested them via the order form.
-It is not compulsory to use the marketing materials provided (free of charge). - 159.
+It is not compulsory to use the marketing materials provided (free of charge). - 166.
 Listed contacts at providers should have received a separate form for NSS poster orders on 7 October.
-For more information, please see the NSS Set up Guide, available via the NSS Extranet. - 160.
+For more information, please see the NSS Set up Guide, available via the NSS Extranet. - 167.
 The deadline for requesting posters was 23 October.
 Orders completed by this date will be delivered from the w/c 2 November.
-Please contact Ipsos MORI if you require hard copy materials, but did not submit an order by this date.
+Please contact Ipsos MORI if you require hard copy materials but did not submit an order by this date.